ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* radius

-radius up to which nodal guide translations are propagated through the mesh
+Radius up to which nodal guide translations are propagated through the mesh.

 <a id="compolyx.ExtrusionGuide.use_curvature_correction"></a>

 #### *property* use_curvature_correction

-whether to use curvature correction algorithm to smooth mesh adapted to extrusion guide.
-Default is False
+Whether to use curvature correction algorithm to smooth mesh adapted to extrusion guide.
+Default is False.

 <a id="snaptogeometry"></a>